philly-tech-sistas/intro-to-javascript/README.md

 ## For Students

-### Want to take this class?

-Check out [GDI Philly's Meetup calendar](http://www.meetup.com/Girl-Develop-It-Philadelphia/) to see when we are next teaching this class.

 ### Course description

 JavaScript is the world's most popular programming language for a reason -- it's the primary way to build interaction on the web.
 Learning JavaScript is a logical next step once you've learned HTML/CSS.